Bill Self: Personal life

 Self is married with two children, a daughter and a son.
 His daughter graduated from Kansas in 2013.
 His son, Tyler, played basketball at Kansas from 2012 to 2017 and was the general manager for the Austin Spurs of the NBA G League until 2022.
 Self is a Christian.

 In June 2006, Self and his wife, Cindy, established the ASSISTS foundation, a 501(c)(3) organization to serve as a fundraising conduit for organizations that serve a variety of youth initiatives.

+Health

+On March 8, 2023, Self arrived at the University of Kansas Health System emergency department complaining of chest tightness.
+He underwent a "standard heart catheterization."

 On July 24, 2025, Self was hospitalized after feeling unwell and experiencing "some concerning symptoms."
 He subsequently underwent a procedure to have two stents inserted and was released two days later.

+On January 19, 2026, Self was taken to the hospital out of an "abundance of caution" but was feeling better that evening.
+However, he did not accompany the team to Boulder, Colorado as he would not be able to coach the team on January 20, 2026 against the Colorado Buffaloes.